 Sisters Brenda Lewis and Dorothy King-Curry may have different stories, but they’ve come to the same conclusion: you don’t have to live with fibroid tumors.
 “I waited too many years,” Brenda says.
 “My fibroids were leaning against my bladder and my situation just got worse.”
-When Brenda first saw Urogynecologist Dr. Briana Walton, she was having problems with incontinence.
+When Brenda first saw Briana Walton, MD, urogynecologist at AAMC’s Women’s Center for Pelvic Health, she was having problems with incontinence.

 “She came to me with overactive bladder symptoms,” says Dr. Walton who is a specialist in female pelvic medicine and reconstructive surgery.
 “I knew she had fibroids.
 They were a fairly small size, so we discussed using the robotic assisted surgery along with reconstructive repair at the same time.”